 6. Presentation Tips

-A small task isn’t done until you share it right!
+A small task isn’t done until you share it correctly!
 Here’s an easy list for showing it:

-- Start: What issue does your work fix?
+- Start: What problem does your project solve?

-- Show: A real demo (live or on video).
+- Show: Include a real demo (live or Recorded).

 7. Inspiring Next Steps